“I feel miserable.”

-For the average person, keto flu symptoms may begin within the first day or two of eliminating carbs from your diet, especially if you’ve been enjoying a diet high in refined sugar and processed foods (i.e. a high-carb diet).
+For the average person, keto flu symptoms may begin within the first day or two of dramatically restricting your carb intake, especially if you’ve been enjoying a diet high in refined sugar and processed foods (i.e. a high-carb diet).
 If your diet is already relatively low in processed sugars and starches when you start on the low-carb, high-fat diet you may encounter only mild keto-flu symptoms or no symptoms at all.
 As with everything in the keto lifestyle and life in general, everybody’s experience is different, and that’s okay.
 Even if you have a particularly intolerable case of the keto flu, the symptoms tend to last a week or less; it’s only on very rare occasions that they persist for longer, perhaps up to a month.
 If you’re suffering for any extended amount of time, it’s always a good idea to consult your healthcare provider.

 Ways to Ward Off the Keto Flu

-Following are a number of things you can do to lessen the physical unpleasantries as your body adjusts to its new fuel source:
+Following are a number of keto flu remedies you can use to lessen the physical unpleasantries as your body adjusts to its new fuel source:

 - Replenish electrolytes.
 The most common cause of keto flu is a deficit in electrolytes; if yours get low, you’ll feel tired.
-To solve the problem, add more sodium and potassium to your diet, perhaps through bone broth, avocados, or a sprinkling of Himalayan sea salt to your beverages or food.
+To solve the problem, maintain your electrolyte balance; add more sodium, magnesium, and potassium to your diet, perhaps through bone broth, avocados, or a sprinkling of Himalayan sea salt to your beverages or food.

 - Eat more fat.
 (When was the last time you heard that?!)
-Another common cause of keto flu is not eating enough macros to maintain good energy levels.
-So, if you’re dragging, eat a healthy, fat-centric snack, like celery with salted butter or some fresh, salted avocado.
+Another common cause of keto flu is not eating enough keto-friendly macros to maintain good energy levels.
+So, if you’re dragging, eat a healthy snack loaded with healthy fats, like celery with salted butter or some fresh, salted avocado.
 Some good leafy greens help, too, as they have lots of good macronutrients.